A crystalline incarnation of Berthelot's conjecture and K\"unneth formula for isocrystals: Tannakian categories of connections and crystalline fundamental group

 \begin{prop} If $X$ is a smooth and quasi-compact $k$-scheme then $\Crys(X/\lW)$ is a symmetric monoidal, abelian category with internal homomorphisms. \end{prop}

 \begin{proof}[Proof of Theorem \ref{isocrystannaka} and Proposition \ref{Crystals abelian}] Firstly note that the category $\Crys(X/\lW)$ is a symmetric monoidal additive $\lW$-linear category.
-It also admits cokernels as the pullback functor of sheaves of $\sO_{X/\lW}$-modules is right exact and cokernels of finitely presented modules are still finitely presented (\cite[\href{https://stacks.math.columbia.edu/tag/0519}{Tag 0519}]{stacks-project}).
+It also admits cokernels as the pullback functor of sheaves of modules is right exact and cokernels of maps of finitely presented modules are still finitely presented (\cite[\href{https://stacks.math.columbia.edu/tag/0519}{Tag 0519}]{stacks-project}).

 Now we consider the existence of kernels and the internal homomorphisms.
-Let $\{U_i\}_{i\in I}$ be a finite Zariski covering of $X$ in which each $U_i$ is an affine non-empty scheme.
-On each $U_i$ we have a unique flat $p$-adically complete lift $\lU_i$ by Lemma \ref{affine lift}.
-Thus by \ref{subcategory of quasi-nilpotent} and \ref{cry equivalent to quasi-nil} we see that each $\Crys(U_i/\lW)$ admits kernels and internal homomorphisms.
-Moreover by the existence of the lift we are in the same situation as \eqref{situation} the $I_{\rm{crys}}(U_i/\lW)$ are Tannakian categories by \ref{diff modules and connections are tannakian}.
+Let $\{U_i\}_{i\in I}$ be a finite Zariski covering of $X$ such that each $U_i$ is an affine non-empty scheme.
+Taking into account Lemma \ref{affine lift}, for each $U_i$ we can choose a smooth lift $\lU_i=\Spec A_i\to \lW$ of $U_i\to \Spec k$.
+Set $(U_i)_\lW$ for the spectrum of the $p$-adic completion of $A_i$.
+By Lemma \ref{subcategory of quasi-nilpotent} and Theorem \ref{cry equivalent to quasi-nil} we see that each $\Crys(U_i/\lW)$ admits kernels and internal homomorphisms.

 It is straightforward that $\Crys(-/\lW)$ is a stack on the small Zariski site of $X$.
-If $U_{ij}$ is a non-empty affine open inside $U_i\cap U_j$, then by Lemma \ref{affine lift} there is a unique flat $\lW$-lift $\lU_{ij}\to \lU_i$, which implies that kernels and internal homomorphisms are preserved at the level of topologically quasi-nilpotent connections by the pullback.
+If $U_{ij}$ is a non-empty affine open inside $U_i\cap U_j$, then by Lemma \ref{affine lift} (3) there is a flat $\lW$-lift $(U_{ij})_{\lW}\to (U_i)_{\lW}$ (note that this is not an open immersion!), whose flatness implies that kernels and internal homomorphisms are preserved at the level of topologically quasi-nilpotent connections by the pullback.
 We can glue kernels and internal homomorphisms in $\Crys(X/\lW)$ using the universal property defining them.

-Thus we can conclude that $\Crys(X/\lW)$ and, by \ref{localization abelian}, $I_{\rm{crys}}(X/\lW)$ are abelian categories, because the canonical map from the coimage to image is an isomorphism (as it is an isomorphism when restricted to each $U_i$).
-Moreover by contruction and again by \ref{localization abelian} restriction to an open is exact, monoidal and preserves internal homomorphisms for both $\Crys(-/\lW)$ and $I_{\rm{crys}}(-/\lW)$.
+Thus we can conclude that $\Crys(X/\lW)$ and, by Lemma \ref{localization abelian}, $I_{\rm{crys}}(X/\lW)$ are abelian categories, because the canonical map from the coimage to the image is an isomorphism (as it is an isomorphism when restricted to each $U_i$).
+Moreover by construction and again by Lemma \ref{localization abelian} restriction to an open is exact, tensorial and preserves internal homomorphisms for both $\Crys(-/\lW)$ and $I_{\rm{crys}}(-/\lW)$.
+This ends the proof of Proposition \ref{Crystals abelian}.

+We now deal with the proof of Theorem \ref{isocrystannaka}.
+In particular we assume that $X$ is connected.
+In particular $X$ and all $U_i$ are integral schemes.
+Since we are in the situation of Remark \ref{1.3cartesian}, the category ${I_{\rm{crys}}(U_i/\lW)}$ is Tannakian by Theorem \ref{diff modules and connections are tannakian}.